GagePielsticker/Terraform-Boilerplates/project_codepipeline/readme.md

 - There are a `dev`, `qa`, and `prod` environments for your project.
 - These envs are their own branches on repositories hosted on github.
+- There are two seperate pipeline variations, one for `non-prod` and one for `prod`.
+The `prod` pipeline requires manual approval ontop of `non-prods` pipeline.
 - An s3 bucket exist for state of the pipeline creator in each AWS environment.
 (Refer to s3 provisioner in repo to create them.)

 ## How to use